tammet/json-ld-logic/README.md

   `"$narc"` predicate for named triplets aka quads like `["$narc","pete","father","john","eveknows"]`.
 * JSON objects aka maps like
   `{"son":"pete", "age":30, "@logic": [{"@id":"?:X","son":"?:Y"},"=>",{"@id":"?:Y","parent":"?:X"}}`
-  are interpreted as logic and allow additionally inserting full *FOL* into objects.
+  are interpreted as logical statements and use the special `"@logic"` key for inserting full *FOL*.
 * JSON strings can represent ordinary constant/function/predicate symbols like `"foo"`, bound variables likes `"X"`, free variables like `"?:X"`, blank nodes like `"_:b0"` and distinct symbols like `"#:bar"`, the latter three using special JSON-LD-style *prefixes*.